testuj-to/tantivy-stemmers/README.md

   The German Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/german/stemmer.html).

+- **Hungarian**

+  The Hungarian Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/hungarian/stemmer.html).

 - **Irish (Gaelic)**

   The Irish (Gaelic) Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/irish/stemmer.html).